 As a centralized web application, clients require a modern browser on a reasonably brisk network connection.
 The FireFox browser is recommended for database operators, but all public features and most operator features are supported by most of the popular browsers.
 There are effectively no restrictions on number of users, or limit to the number of concurrent users.

 Arctos code is managed in Github, a fully-featured versioning system that allows roll-backs, separate development threads, etc. Code updates are added frequently by seamless push.
-Changes to data are logged by Oracle, and continuous backups are stored in at least two secure, widely-separated locations.

 More technical resources: